See exclusive deals in your area

 We consider the X5 M to be its own mountain top.
 The twin-turbo V-8 spins out 567 hp and 553 lb-ft.
 Its initial gearing is taller because you didn't need all that rubber on those tires anyway, and it gets special M treatment: special oil pumps operate at higher g forces, modified upper wishbones increase camber for better turn-in, a 10 mm drop in ride height to mitigate substantial body roll, and standard rear air suspension delays the Cheerios that'll likely get sprayed all over the back seat during a spirited grocery run.

-All X5s sport an 8-speed autobox that keeps every engine in check, and the transmission does its best to rest the X5's chin on roughly 20 mpg combined in every configuration.
+All X5s sport an 8-speed autobox that keeps every engine in check, and the transmission does its best to rest the X5's chin on roughly 20 mpg combined in nearly every configuration.
+A hard-to-find diesel model does better, 25 mpg combined, but again: hard to find.

 Comfort, safety, and features